MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-unblock-urls-required.md

 You can unblock these URLs on your computer by adding them to a list of approved sites in your browser.

 > [!IMPORTANT]
->  If the following procedure doesn’t unblock the URLs required for [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps, ask your system administrator to unblock the URLs on the organization’s network.
+>  If the following procedure doesn’t unblock the URLs required for Dynamics 365 apps, ask your system administrator to unblock the URLs on the organization’s network.

 ### Unblock Dynamics 365 apps URLs in Internet Explorer